janeeshgithub/QuantomBlockChain/README.md

 Current blockchain-based communication platforms depend on cryptographic algorithms like RSA and ECDSA, which are vulnerable to attacks from quantum computers.
 The development of quantum computing creates a significant risk of message theft, forgeries, and the loss of communication privacy.

-There is an urgent need for a real-world, scalable, and user-friendly public blockchain protocol that ensures secure, end-to-end encrypted messaging in the post-quantum era.
+There is an urgent need for a real-world, scalable, and user-friendly public blockchain System that ensures secure, end-to-end encrypted messaging in the post-quantum era.

 ## 🚀 Motivation